mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 You have to believe this.
 Well – believe it or not, your life is really there.

-So that is [that] we are called [buddha nature](glossary#buddha-nature).
+So that is [that] we are called *buddha nature*.
 And also, what is buddha nature?
-If you want to know psychologically, that is called [*alayavijñāna*](glossary#alayavijñāna) in Buddhist psychology.
-Or sometimes, [primitive Buddhism](glossary#primitive-buddhism ) says that is [*karma*](glossary#karma).
+If you want to know psychologically, that is called *alayavijñāna* in Buddhist psychology.
+Or sometimes, primitive Buddhism says that is *karma*.

-Karma is completely beyond good or bad, right and wrong, but simultaneously karma is something which is very powerful to carry your life \[in the] [samsaric](glossary#samsara) world. [...]
+Karma is completely beyond good or bad, right and wrong, but simultaneously karma is something which is very powerful to carry your life \[in the] samsaric world. [...]
 Anyway, if you want to know karma, you have to go back to the beginningless past, and to the endless future.
 Finally, there is no answer [to what karma is].
 But karma is with you.
 How do you know?
 In your daily living, you can know.

 #### 30:00